 Parekawhia is the NZ Transport Agency Regional Director for the Waikato-Bay of Plenty.
 She was previously the CEO of Waikato-Tainui.
 With masters degrees from Waikato University and the University of Wisconsin, she has over 20 years of public policy and public sector management experience.
 Parekawhia helped establish Maaori Television and acted as strategic advisor to Prime Ministers Bolger, Shipley and Clarke.
 Some current and past governance roles include Sports Waikato, Mighty River Power, Waikato Regional Economic Development Forum, Global Women’s Forum and Deputy Chair of Te Waananga o Aotearoa.
 She was a 2015 and 2016 finalist in the Westpac-Fairfax Women of Influence Awards.
 Parekawhia grew up in Whatawhata, has two daughters and is a proud grandmother.

 Before this, Simon held several senior leadership roles with Les Mills International including Chief Operating Officer and before that Chief Executive of its US business unit based in San Francisco.
-Simon has experience in the education, forestry, dairy, professional services and health and fitness industries, with a Bachelor of Management Studies from the University of Waikato.
+Simon has experience in the education, forestry, dairy, management consulting and health and fitness industries, with a Bachelor of Management Studies from the University of Waikato.
 Simon is a member of the Institute of Directors.
 Spare time is spent with his family, wife Joanne and two school-aged children.

 Pam is a scientist and experienced Hamilton businesswoman who has led start-ups in manufacturing, human resources and dairy technology.
 She is co-founder and managing director of Longveld, a business specialising in stainless steel fabrication which was named Waikato Business of the Year in 2009.
 Pam is a Chartered Member of the Institute of Directors and serves as a board member for NZ Fieldays Society, Wintec and Wintec Student Residence Trust.
 Previous board roles include Trust Waikato, Waikato Chamber of Commerce and Hamilton Arts Forum.
 Pam lives in Hamilton with her husband Les, and has three adult children.